 In August 2021, we announced that the platinum-sensitive ovarian cancer cohort in Part 2, Stage 1 of the trial of rebastinib in combination with carboplatin, designed as a Simon 2-stage design, did not advance to Part 2, Stage 2.
-Enrollment in the trial has been closed.
+Enrollment in the trial has been closed as no cohorts have advanced to the next stage of the study.